Grants

 Vibrant Pittsburgh Mini Grants

-Vibrant Pittsburgh and the Urban Affairs Foundation of the Community Relations Council of Jewish Federation of Greater Pittsburgh seek to mobilize Greater Pittsburgh’s community groups to create a more diverse and inclusive region.
+Vibrant Pittsburgh and the Urban Affairs Foundation of the Community Relations Council of Jewish Federation of Greater Pittsburgh seek to encourage Greater Pittsburgh’s community groups to retain a diverse workforce of talent.
 Contact Laura Cherner at lcherner@jfedpgh.org or 412-992-5235 for more information.

 Learn More